 - 55 grams dark brown sugar [or light brown sugar]

-- 2 tablespoon soya milk [or oat milk or your usual milk]
+- 2 tablespoons plant-based milk [such as soya or oat milk or your usual milk]

 - 225 grams plain flour [all-purpose flour]